fc-io/react-for-beginners/week_04 – API/week_04_b_assignments.md

 ## Assignment – recreate and improve

 * Create a new Git/GitHub repo.
-* Recreate the code/steps from the presentation
+* Recreate the code/steps from the presentation (as far it fits your work and your api).
 * ...but fetch data from another data source (than mine).
   * Examples of APIs that don't require authentication: https://github.com/public-apis/public-apis or find one of your own choosing.